The Home Of Outdoor Living

 If you’re looking for small vegetable garden ideas and want to join the grow your own movement from your small city garden, patio or even balcony, then we’ve got a whole host of ideas to help you on your way.

 Space, or lack of it, doesn't mean you can't grow a bumper crop of veg to enjoy at home.
-Everything from beetroot and potatoes to salad and herbs can be grown in smaller spaces, and finding creative ways to do it is easier than you night think.
-Read on to find out how to make the most of your small plot.
+Everything from beetroot and potatoes to salad and herbs can be grown in a small garden, and finding creative ways to do it is easier than you night think.

 1. Build your own raised beds

 Raised garden beds are great solution for growing vegetables, particularly in small gardens.
 It doesn't matter if your garden is pebbled or paved, you can use raised beds as they are built on the ground rather than below, and contain all the soil you need for your garden to flourish.

 You can grow anything in a raised bed, from root veg to leafy greens.
 Plus since the soil in raised beds warms up earlier in the spring than ground soil you can get a head start on the growing season.

-There are lots of raised bed kits available online, but if you want to try making your own from scratch then our step-by-step guide on how to build a raised bed will give you all the know-how you need.
+There are lots of raised bed kits, available from Amazon (opens in new tab), but if you want to try making your own from scratch then our step-by-step guide on how to build a raised bed will give you all the know-how you need.

 2. Buy a ready-made veg planter

 If you only have a balcony garden or small courtyard garden and therefore don't have the space to build a raised bed, a raised planter will allow you to grow a range of veg and introduce a splash of greenery to your outdoor space.

 Pick a spot that gets plenty of sunshine and make sure you keep it well watered during the summer months.
-Opt for an inexpensive plain wooden design and you can introduce even more interest by painting the exterior in a vibrant colour of your choice.
+Opt for an inexpensive plain wooden design and you can introduce even more interest by painting the exterior in a vibrant color of your choice using one of the best exterior wood paints.

 3. Grow vegetables in a vertical garden